Celosia Flower Care is simple and easy! With slight maintenance, you can get prolifically flowers in your home and garden!

 Celosia Flower Care

-As celosia is a tropical plant it loves the warm and humid climate.
-The species of this plant grow as perennials in US Department of Agriculture plant hardiness zones 9 to 11, and as annuals elsewhere.
+As celosia is a tropical plant, it loves a warm and humid climate.
+It grows as perennials in the US Department of Agriculture plant hardiness zones 9 to 11, and as annuals elsewhere.

 Celosias need full sun to grow well.
-For these plants, the more sun, the better.
-Houseplants benefit from a south-facing window or balcony, also, remember to not let the soil dry out in the sun.
+For these plants, the more sun, the better!
+Keeping it by a south-facing window or balcony will be the best bet.

-Outdoor planted celosia are benefited from a thick layer of organic mulch, which keeps them warm and also helps the soil to retain moisture.
+A thick layer of organic mulch keeps the plants warm and also helps the soil to retain moisture.
 In addition, mulching helps in preventing the growth of weeds.

 6. Deadhead Flowers

 Spider mites and aphids are the most common pest that attacks Celosias.
-They are particularly prevalent on houseplants.
-The easiest way to get rid of them is to simply wash them away with a strong stream of water.
-This has the advantage of removing dust from the leaves too, which can contribute to the growth of mites.
+Simply wash them away with a strong stream of water.
+This also removes the dust from the leaves too, which can contribute to the growth of mites.